KevinVanthuyne/agon-backend/README.md

 docker build -t kevinvt/agon-backend .
 ```
 Use Docker Compose to run [agon-docker-compose](https://github.com/KevinVanthuyne/agon-docker-compose) and run the entire application.

+#### Without Compose

+There's a Dockerfile in the `agon-docker-compose` repo for development that will spin up a PostgreSQL database so
+there's no need to install it locally.

 ## Docker Hub